 And we pay the price by the near impossibility of finding fresh fish at the grocery store.

 Names are not the strong point for Minnesotans.
-Aspen Research is located in the city of White Bear Lake, and there are not polar bears to be found.
+Aspen Research is located in the city of White Bear Lake, and there are no polar bears to be found here.